 Building lean muscle is the foundation for creating an attractive, sharp, muscular build.
 Yes…it takes work, but it is not a complicated process.
 Anyone can do it with a little discipline and solid dose of motivation.

 After the first 6 to 8 weeks, your motivation will likely become self-perpetuating.
 There’s a lot to be said for the old saying…success breeds success.
-As you start to see improvements in your physique and your mirror looks different, that will fuel your motivation.
+As you start to see improvements in your physique and your old clothes start to fit again, that will fuel your motivation.

-The physique that this site will help you achieve is not the overbuilt, musclehead look.
+The physique that we like at A Lean Life is not the overbuilt, musclehead look.
 That is not the preferred look for the average person.
 Why?

-- More importantly, you (like me) recognize that by far the most attractive build is lean and hard…plain and simple.
-It’s just not the huge, overdone look.
+- More importantly, you recognize that the most attractive build is lean and hard, not huge and overdone.

-- So let’s start a journey, step by step, to a new you.
-All of the tools (and more) are here for you on this site to help you build lean muscle and lose fat.
+Start a journey, step by step, to a new you.
+All of the tools (and more) are here for you to help you build lean muscle and lose fat.

 Lean Muscle Loss With Age

 Your efforts in building lean muscle become doubly important as you age.
 After the age of 30, the average person loses 3% to 5% of their lean muscle mass each decade.
 This is known as sarcopenia, and it can have a devastating effect on your physique.

 You just need to take simple action to reverse the natural process, but it can be reversed.

 Much of the science also says that even if you exercise and workout, you will still lose muscle mass each decade after 30.
 Not true.
 Many have proven that you can build lean muscle in your 30’s, 40’s, 50’s and beyond with solid workouts, and a muscle building diet.
 Just takes some focus and motivation, and you will feel vigor and renewal as you progress down this road.